-The Fund draws investors' attention to the fact that an investor shall only be able to exercise their direct rights as an investor in the Fund and specifically their right to attend General Meetings of Shareholders when the investor is registered in person and in their name in the Fund's shareholder register.
-In the event that an investor invests in the Fund via an intermediary who invests in the Fund in their name but on behalf of the investor, the investor may not necessarily be able to exercise certain rights in the Fund that are attached to the status of shareholder.
+The Fund draws investors' attention to the fact that an investor shall only be able to exercise their direct rights as an investor in the Fund and specifically their right to attend General Meetings of Shareholders when the investor is registered personally and in their name in the Fund's shareholder register.
+In cases where an investor invests in the Fund through an intermediary investing in the Fund in its name but on behalf of the investor, it shall not always be possible for the investor to exercise certain rights attached to the status of shareholder vis-à-vis the Fund and to be compensated directly by the Fund in the event of errors in the calculation of the net asset value and/or non-compliance with the investment rules and/or other errors at the level of the Fund.
 Investors are advised to seek advice on their rights.